hirsch-b/poetryproud/README.md

 PeotryProud is a project that queries different APIs to serv poetry built to promote internally Poetry for Python and its greatness.

+Please do not run this sample in production.

 ## How to use it?

 Poetry is required, [get poetry](https://python-poetry.org/), then clone this project.